cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ### Implementation
 Two different ways:
 #### Link Bypass (FAST RE-ROUTING)
 ![[Pasted image 20241209143945.png]]
-For doing so we use LSP trunk: we have to push a label that make the packet follow the alternative path (gray arrow).
+For doing this, we use LSP trunk: we have to push a label that make the packet follow the alternative path (gray arrow).

 ![[Pasted image 20241209144142.png]]
 we can assume that in the R1 label switching table there is the command written in the image.
 It’s a trunk because the incoming traffic is already labeled.